 Why You Shouldn’t Feel Guilty About Filing for Bankruptcy

 The American economy is based on consumer spending.
 Roughly two-thirds of the gross national product has come from consumers like us spending our hard-earned dollars on goods and services we deem essential to our lives.
-If you ever had any doubt about how important consumer spending is to our economy, remember that President George W. Bush wasted no time after the events of September 11, 2001, in urging Americans to spend more.
-And many other government leaders told us that spending was our patriotic duty.
-As Americans, we have learned almost from birth that it’s a good thing to buy all sorts of products and services.
+As Americans, we learn from an early age that it’s a good thing to buy all sorts of products and services.
 A highly paid army of persuaders surrounds us with thousands of seductive messages each day that all say, “buy, buy, buy.”

-In this age of billion-dollar bailouts for poorly managed financial institutions, should you really feel guilt ridden about the debts you’ve run up?
-That’s something only you can decide, but remember that large creditors expect defaults and bankruptcies and treat them as a cost of doing business.
-The reason banks issued so many credit cards is that it has been very profitable, even though some credit card debts are wiped out in bankruptcies and never repaid.
+If you are grappling with guilt, remember that large creditors expect defaults and bankruptcies and treat them as a cost of doing business.
+Banks issue many credit cards because they are very profitable, even though some credit card debts are wiped out in bankruptcies and never repaid.